Ivan Vyrypaev: Biography

 In 1995, Ivan graduated from the Irkutsk Theater School, after graduation he worked for one season as an actor in the Magadan Theater, then for two seasons as an actor in the Drama and Comedy Theater in Kamchatka.
 In 1998, founded the theater-studio "Space of the Game" in Irkutsk.
 In the same year, Ivan became a student at the Higher Theater School named after Shchukin, studying at the departments of "Drama Theater Director".
 In 1999–2001, Vyrypaev taught acting skills at the Irkutsk Theater School, on the course of Vyacheslav Kokorin.

 In 2005, he created the Kislorod Movement agency for creative projects in the field of cinema, theater and literature.

 In 2006-2013 — Art Producer of the Moscow Praktika theatre.
 2013-2016 — Artistic Director of the Praktika Theater.
 In 2020-2021 — General Producer of the Okko Theater project, where he was producing and filming performances for shows presented at the Okko online platform.
 He taught at GITIS, the Moscow Art Theater Studio School, and the Warsaw Academy of Theater Arts.

 Productions based on Vyrypayev's plays have been staged in Poland, Bulgaria, Great Britain, Hungary, Germany, Canada, Latvia, Lithuania, USA, Portugal, Romania, Slovakia, Slovenia, France, Czech Republic, and Estonia.
-Before Russia's full-scale invasion of Ukraine, 35 Ukrainian theaters were performing Ivan Vyrypayev's plays.
+Before Russia's invasion of Ukraine, 35 Ukrainian theaters were performing Ivan Vyrypayev's plays.
 Vyrypayev's texts have been translated into more than 30 languages and are publicly available on the writer's official website.

 Since 2014 Vyrypayev has been living in Poland together with his wife, prominent Polish actress Karolina Gruszka.
 In May 2022, he announced that he renounced his Russian citizenship and received Polish citizenship.

 On 17 May 2023 the Basmanny District Court of Moscow arrested Vyrypaev in absentia on the charges of "spreading fake news" about the Russian army.
 He was sentenced in absentia to 8 years in prison.

 In summer 2023 Vyrypayev and Gruszka presented their non-profit project Teal House in Warsaw.
 The philosophy and methodology of the project is based on the fact that the full, integral development of all people occurs simultaneously on three levels: physical level, mental and intellectual level, spiritual level (energy, knowledge).
 Therefore, all activities and all projects such as art, education, and spiritual practices necessarily consist of the three basic levels mentioned above.

+On July 3, 2026, during an official ceremony, he was awarded an honorary doctorate and professorship by the University of the Peloponnese in Greece for his outstanding contributions to contemporary theater and playwriting.